-1. Universal design shall employed to ensure accessibility for people with disabilities, children, and older people.
-Universal design features include things such as accessible, barrier-free travel routes to the main building entry, smooth, ground-level entrances without stairs, and wide interior doors and hallways.
-Consider those using such equipment as wheelchairs, strollers and bicycles.
+- 1. Universal design principals shall be employed to ensure meaningful access for people of all ages, stages and abilities, including children, parents, older adults and seniors.
+Meaningful, access is determined by the users' complete experience of a building, connecting pathways, sidewalks, entrances, doors and hallways.
+Features include things such as accessible, barrier-free travel routes to the main building entry, smooth, ground-level entrances without stairs, and wide interior doors and hallways.
+Consider those using such equipment as wheelchairs, other walking-aids, strollers and bicycles. - 2.
+Accessible travel routes shall be provided that incorporate transitions between public walkways, together with private walkways, parking areas, retail shops and services, and roads to provide seamless and interesting access for all users, including those of different ages and abilities.